thegoddysmart/serlix.github.io/README.md

 # serlix.github.io
-Our digital agency combines technical skills with creativity to improve clients' online presence.
+This is website for a digital agency that combines technical skills with creativity to improve clients' online presence.